KoBeWi/Godot-Universal-Fade/README.md

 - `time` - time of the effect in seconds.
 By default it's 1
 - `color` - color to fade to.
 By default it's black
 - `pattern` - pattern used for the effect.
 See "Patterns" section.
 If empty string is passed (default), there will be no pattern.
-The patterns are located in `addons/UniversalFade` folder.
-For argument, your provide the part of the name that comes after "Pattern", e.g. "Diamond" to use "PatternDiamond.png"
+The patterns are located in `addons/UniversalFade/Patterns` folder.
+For argument, your provide the base name of the pattern file, e.g. "Diamond" to use "Diamond.png"
 - `reverse` - if true, pattern will be reversed.
 Defaults to false for fade out and true for fade in
 - `smooth` - if true, the pattern will have smoothed alpha.
 Defaults to false